jlparkI/xGPR/docs/basic_tutorial.rst

 range (depending on dataset and kernel).

 One simple way to find good hyperparameter values is to fit the model using different hyperparameter settings and look at performance on a validation set.
-Right now, this is the only supported option for classification.
 So in this scheme, for each set of hyperparameters you're considering, you would:::

    def my_hparam_evalation_function(my_new_hyperparams, my_validation_set_array,